Ser0ka88/hak5-pager-dedsec-theme/README.md

-A Theme for the Hak5 pineapple pager - inspired by Watchdogs 2 dedsec
+# A Theme for the Hak5 pineapple pager - inspired by Watchdogs 2 dedsec

-Still WIP!
+> **Note:** Still WIP!

 Check out the new dashboard: https://youtube.com/shorts/Akzyx11bdaM

+## Installing Pager Themes

+To install a new theme, simply copy it to /root/themes/, or /mmc/root/themes/ (Create the themes directory if it doesn't exist yet).

+## Preview Pictures

 ![Screenshot](https://raw.githubusercontent.com/Ser0ka88/hak5-pager-dedsec-theme/main/dedsec/assets/dashboard/deadsec_r_bg.png?raw=1)